 Preeclampsia is a common disorder that only occurs during or directly after pregnancy.
-This disorder not only affects the pregnant mother, it affects the unborn baby too.
+This disorder not only affects the pregnant mother, but it also affects the unborn baby.

-Preeclampsia is sometimes also referred to as “pregnancy induced hypertension.”
+Preeclampsia is sometimes also referred to as “pregnancy-induced hypertension.”
 Developing around 20 weeks gestation, the major indicator of preeclampsia is a rise in blood pressure.
 Hypertension is defined as two blood pressure readings of 140/90 or above in a 6 hour period.
 Any reading that increases by 30 to a person’s normal reading should also be monitored.
 A woman suffering from preeclampsia will also have protein in their urine.
-PIH or just pregnancy induced hypertension is also a potentially serious condition, but protein will not be present in the urine.
+PIH (pregnancy induced hypertension) is also a potentially serious condition, but protein will not be present in the urine.
 Protein in the urine indicates kidney damage.

-Women who suffer with chronic hypertension before becoming pregnant are at risk for preeclampsia and will need to be monitored closely for complications.
+Women who suffer from chronic hypertension before becoming pregnant are at risk for preeclampsia and will need to be monitored closely for complications.

 Preeclampsia Risk Factors